slowernews/wisdom-tldr/README.md

 ===
 ###On fear

 Fear can be paralysing.

-> *'Replace fear of unknown with curiosity.'*
+Replace fear of unknown with curiosity.

-> *'Our fearlessness shall be our secret weapon.' -- John Green*

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

 > *'Don’t be afraid to be alone.
 Don’t be afraid to be committed.
 Fear is the most limiting quality a person has.' -- Michelangelo*

-===
-###On time

-> *'If you are depressed you are living in the past. <br>
-If you are anxious you are living in the future. <br>
-If you are at peace you are living in the present.' -- Lao Tzu*
+> *'Our fearlessness shall be our secret weapon.' -- John Green*

 ===
 ###On past